rajbos/rajbos.github.io/_posts/2022-01-03-GitHub-Tokens.md

 ###### Note: on github.com you can only create 100 apps per organization.
 On GitHub Enterprise Server this restriction does not apply.

 With a GitHub App, you get an AppId and a private key in the PEM format.
-You can create a GitHub App on [website](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) and then install it on the repositories (or organizations) you want to use it for.
+You can create a GitHub App on a [website](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) and then install it on the repositories (or organizations) you want to use it for.
 You can then use the AppId and the private key to create an access token that can be used to access the repositories.

 There are multiple options to get the token, depending where you want to use it:
 * Normal shell scripts